chaoss/community/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# CHAOSS Community: Code of Conduct

 ## Our Pledge